Where to buy affordable contemporary art

 Expozine

-This small-press fair that occurs every fall in the basement of St-Enfant-Jésus du Mile End church, at Saint-Dominique and Saint-Joseph, is a choice spot for limited-edition prints, postcards or posters that look awesome in a frame.
-They’ll set you back no more than $100, and they might just be by the next Basquiat.
+This small-press fair that occurs every fall and is a choice spot for limited-edition prints, postcards or posters that look awesome in a frame, in addition to the small-press books and comics that are the event’s main draw.
+The art set you back no more than $100, and they might just be by the next Basquiat.

 Puces POP

-Amid jewellery, cupcakes and apothecary products are tons of original artworks in all forms at this arts and crafts marketplace initiated in 2004 by the POP Montréal festival.
+Amid jewellery, cupcakes and apothecary products, you’ll find tons of original artworks in all forms at this arts and crafts marketplace organized by the people behind the POP Montréal festival.
 It takes place three times a year: in the spring, in the fall during the music fest, and throughout the winter holiday season.

 Galerie Espace

 You never know what you’ll chance upon at this gallery on the Main, and that’s what great about it!
-Artists rent it out themselves, which means there’s no curatorial vision limiting its wares.
-I saw mind-blowing prints here by Simon Bossé, as well as some crazy intricate drawings by Osvaldo Ramirez Castillo.
+Artists rent it out themselves, which means there’s no curatorial overseer.
+You can find mind-blowing art here by painters, printmakers, photographers and more, and you know whatever you pay will go directly to the artist.

 Station 16

-Founded in 2008, this contemporary urban art gallery started as a silkscreen print shop that began working with local artists and developing fine-art prints.
-Station 16 now features an international roster of artists primarily influenced by street art and graffiti, such as Montréal’s acclaimed Kevin Ledo, and is also the official gallery of the MURAL Festival(Richard Burnett)
+Founded in 2008, this contemporary urban art gallery started as a silkscreen print shop that began working with local artists and developing fine-art prints, now a branch called Station16 Éditions.
+The S16 gallery now features an international roster of artists primarily influenced by street art and graffiti, such as Montréal’s own Kevin Ledo, Stikki Peaches and whatisadam.

 Galerie MX

-This large gallery, just steps away from the Palais des congrès, gives you a helping hand in figuring out if the works on display will look good in your living room by setting the mood with fireplaces and modernist couches.
-Many Québécois artists such as Dominic Besner are among its international roster.
+This large commercial art gallery just steps away from the Palais des congrès gives you a helping hand in figuring out if the works on display will look good in your living room by setting the mood with fireplaces and modernist couches.
+Many Québécois artists such as Dominic Besner and Nelly Lim are among its international roster.
 Prices go high, but start low.

 Art Mûr